nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/04 - Words versus morphemes.md

 ## 5 minute exercise

 Look at these examples.
-What does the suffix 'mouth' mean?
-How do you pronounce it in each word?
+How do you pronounce berry?
+Why does the pronunciation change for some words?

-1. Portsmouth
+1. Blackberry
-2. Plymouth
+2. Strawberry
-3. Tynemouth
+3. Loganberry
-4. Grangemouth
+4. Gooseberry
-5. Cockermouth
+5. Boysenberry